 Location: Rua Conselheiro Laurindo, 273-Downtown.

 The winding curves of the Estrada da Graciosa cross mountain ranges and cut through the Atlantic Forest, to connect the plateau to the coastal regions.
 Access to the highway is via BR-116 and its approximately 30 km link Curitiba to Morretes and Paranaguá, crossing the Atlantic forest, marked by the tropical vegetation and beautiful streams.
 It is dotted with picnic spots and barbecue places where you can cook, eat and rest.
 There is also a train route from Curitiba to Morretes, a lovely colonial town.
 This is one of the most fascinating journeys that tourists take in Curitiba.
 The rail lines are considered a challenging engineering feat considering the mountainous topography.
-Check out our tour options: with the tourist train (available daily), with litorina (available only on Saturday and on Sunday).
+Check out our tour options: with the tourist train and other options in our website.
 For further information you can read the blogpost "The Exciting Train Tour from Curitiba to Morretes and Paranaguá" posted on the Travel to Paraná Blog!

 If you have only one day in Curitiba, you can have both most beloved tours in a intensive day package: in the morning city tour, transfer to Morretes by car by the Graciosa Road, lunch there and returning by train in the afternoon.
 Check out this option here.